-The main factors behind what causes spinal narrowing can be boiled down to one, simple, unavoidable matter – aging.
-As you get older, natural wear and tear on your spinal anatomy causes abnormalities to form, such as bulging or herniated discs, bone spurs, arthritic joints, etc. These developments can progress to the point that they impede spinal nerves from exiting the spinal canal through passageways known as foramina.
-When this constriction – also known as spinal stenosis – causes a nerve to become “pinched,” symptoms can arise.
+The primary underlying cause of spinal narrowing is often the natural aging process.
+As you get older, natural wear and tear on your spinal anatomy causes conditions such as bulging or herniated discs, bone spurs and inflamed joints that can constrict the already tight spaces in the spinal column.
+When this constriction — also known as spinal stenosis — causes a nerve to become compressed, painful symptoms can result.

 What are the symptoms?

-When spinal narrowing causes a spinal nerve to become compressed, the symptoms will occur in the area of your body that is innervated by the pinched nerve.
-For example, a compressed cervical nerve may cause symptoms in the neck, shoulders, arms, hands and/or fingers, while a pinched lumbar nerve may cause symptoms in the lower back, hips, buttocks, thighs, calves and/or feet.
-The symptoms may include:
+When spinal narrowing causes a spinal nerve to become compressed, the symptoms will occur in the area of your body that the pinched nerve travels to.
+For example, a compressed nerve in the cervical (upper) spine may cause symptoms in the neck, shoulders, arms, hands and/or fingers, while a pinched lumbar (lower) spinal nerve may cause symptoms in the lower back, hips, buttocks, thighs, calves and/or feet.
+The symptoms experienced may include:

 - Localized pain at the site of nerve compression